The Team

 Cami Thomas

-Cami is the Director of Belonging and Professional Development at Eagle Rock School & Professional Development Center, where they lead the implementation of strategies rooted in antiracism, social justice, and belonging.
+Cami is the Director of Belonging at Eagle Rock School & Professional Development Center, where they lead the implementation of strategies rooted in antiracism, social justice, and belonging.
 With experience in educational program management, youth development, and racial equity, Cami is dedicated to fostering transformative educational environments that prioritize the power of youth-adult partnerships and the possibilities of liberatory education.

 Cami’s background includes a BA in Africology and an MA in African and African Diaspora Studies from the University of Wisconsin-Milwaukee.
 Their career has been marked by a deep commitment to the liberation of Black and queer communities, beginning with their work in economic development and financial independence for Black communities.
 This commitment evolved into a focus on healing justice, particularly through their role as co-founder and Policy and Advocacy Director of Maroon Calabash, a reproductive justice organization.
 Cami has also served as an equity consultant for non-profits and educational institutions.